 TOSHIBA HWSetup This utility allows you to customize your hardware settings according to the way you work with the computer and the peripherals you use.
+TOSHIBA Peak Shift Control TOSHIBA Peak Shift Control is a function that can help reduce power usage during periods of peak demand by shifting some power consumption to periods when demand is lower.
+For instance, in peak hours of power consumption such as in the daytime in the summer, the power consumed from the AC power source is automatically stopped and the battery is used for PC operation.
+The AC power can then be used to charge the battery during periods where power demand is reduced (such as at night), thereby reducing the load during peak periods.
+To access the utility, click Start -> All Programs -> TOSHIBA -> Tools & Utilities -> Peak Shift Control.
+For more information, please refer to the Help file.
 TOSHIBA PC Diagnostic Tool The TOSHIBA PC Diagnostic Tool will display basic system configuration information and allow the functionality of some of the computer's built-in hardware devices to be tested.
 TOSHIBA Hi-Speed Start Hi-Speed Start Mode can make the computer start up faster than it would start up after a system shutdown.

-- The efficient performance might not be expected with multiple user accounts registered. - Only startup from built-in SSD supports Hi-Speed Start Mode. - When system needs to be restarted because of Windows update, drivers update or applications installation, please Shut down or Restart accordingly.
+- The efficient performance might not be expected with multiple user accounts registered. - Only startup from built-in HDD/SSD supports Hi-Speed Start Mode. - When system needs to be restarted because of Windows update, drivers update or applications installation, please Shut down or Restart accordingly.
 If not, those changes will not be reflected to the system properly with Hi-Speed Start Mode. - When setting password (e.g. user password, HDD password), please enter it using keyboard. - When the system is booting in Hi-Speed Start Mode, there are some limitations on the settings at BIOS Setup.
 If it is required to use BIOS Setup, please do not use Hi-Speed Start Mode.
-Please execute BIOS Setup after Windows shut down. - Before using Hi-Speed Start Mode, please finish all the running programs.

-If you set the boot-up certification (single sign-on) on the model featured with a fingerprint authentication, a fingerprint (or password) is required again at the login phase.
+Please execute BIOS Setup after Windows shut down. - Before using Hi-Speed Start Mode, please finish all the running programs. - If you set the boot-up certification (single sign-on) on the model featured with a fingerprint authentication, a fingerprint (or password) is required again at the login phase.